Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Teleportation-based CNOT

-The circuit diagram for the teleportation-based CNOT is shown in \fig\ref{fig:cnot}a, where it can be seen that a CNOT between distant qubits (blue) can be implemented by means of two MCMs with feed-forward, as long as the two ancillae qubits (black) are prepared in a Bell state.
-If the ancillae qubits themselves are non-local, then we may first prepare them in a Bell state using the same procedure introduced in the previous section for the constant-depth GHZ state preparation (\fig\ref{fig:cnot}b).
+The circuit diagram for the teleportation-based CNOT is shown in \fig\ref{fig:cnot}(a), where it can be seen that a CNOT between distant qubits (blue) can be implemented by means of two MCMs with feed-forward, as long as the two ancillae qubits (black) are prepared in a Bell state.
+If the ancillae qubits themselves are non-local, then we may first prepare them in a Bell state using the same procedure introduced in the previous section for the constant-depth GHZ state preparation [\fig\ref{fig:cnot}(b)].
 As a result, the ability to perform constant depth long-range GHZ preparation provides the opportunity to execute constant depth teleportation-based CNOT, regardless of the distance between two data qubits.
-In Figs.~\ref{fig:cnot}c--d, we plot the truth table for performing a CNOT between qubits on opposite sides of our eight-qubit quantum processor, which is arranged in a ring geometry (and thus has only linear connectivity to nearest neighbors).
+Because we are limited by measurement-induced dephasing on spectator qubits (see Appendix \ref{sec:meas_dephasing}), we cannot characterize teleportation-based CNOT gates with high fidelity using standard methods, such as quantum process tomography.
+Instead, we perform truth table tomography, which is a partial tomography technique that is limited to input states prepared in the computational basis \cite{hashim2024practical}.
+In Figs.~\ref{fig:cnot}(c)--(d), we plot the truth table for performing a CNOT between qubits on opposite sides of our eight-qubit quantum processor, which is arranged in a ring geometry (and thus has only linear connectivity between nearest neighbors).
 We calculate a truth table fidelity for each pair of gates,

-where $d = 2^n$ is the Hilbert space dimension for $n$ qubits, $S_\mathrm{exp}$ is the experimental truth table, and $S_\mathrm{ideal}$ is the ideal truth table.
+where $d = 2^n$ is the Hilbert space dimension for $n$ qubits, $S_\mathrm{exp}$ is the experimental truth table, and $S_\mathrm{ideal}$ is the ideal truth table \footnote{Equation \ref{eq:tt_fid} is quantitatively similar to the process fidelity of a CNOT gate, such as what would be estimated using quantum process tomography \cite{hashim2024practical}.
+In fact, a measurement of the truth table in two different bases can be used to lower bound the process fidelity \cite{hofmann2005complementary}}.
 For a CNOT between qubits 1 and 4 (which are only separated by two ancillae, and thus only require unitary preparation of a Bell state), we find a truth table fidelity of $F_\mathrm{tt} = 0.90(1)$.
-For a CNOT between qubits 0 and 4 (which are separated by three ancillae, and thus can utilize the constant depth GHZ state prep shown in \fig\ref{fig:cnot}b), we find a truth table fidelity of $F_\mathrm{tt} = 0.75(1)$.
+For a CNOT between qubits 0 and 4 [which are separated by three ancillae, and thus can utilize the constant depth GHZ state prep shown in \fig\ref{fig:cnot}(b)], we find a truth table fidelity of $F_\mathrm{tt} = 0.75(1)$.